paperdrip/canvas.arc42/_pages/03-architecture-communication-canvas.md

 <a id="stakeholder"/>
 ### Key Stakeholder

-Identify the most important stakeholders to be informed or consulted for endorsing the proposed initiative
+Who has been informed or consulted to endorse the proposed initiative?

 * **Not only the architects**: Who are our most important contributors or subject matter experts?